 “What I found really remarkable in the photos, is that the bystanders who were around seemed to really know what the stuff is,” Gocker says.
 “You look at their faces and they’re laughing and smiling at the fact that they’re taking the wacky tobacky away.”

 Back in 2011, Gocker was forced to do his investigating the old-fashioned way.
 “The way I was doing it, the newspaper clippings, which were very yellow and brittle, would just be in an envelope,” he says.
 “There were two very fat envelopes.
 You had to go through each article.
 Make sure not to totally turn it to dust.
 Now we have the old Eagle digitized, so you could do it a lot quicker.”
+(BPL has since created a free digital version of the Brooklyn Eagle’s entire archive from 1841 to 1955 when the newspaper shuttered.)

 “When the paper closed, the morgue, all the clippings and photographs, hundreds of thousands of photos, came here to the library,” Gocker says.
 “Now that the morgue is digitized, anyone, anywhere, for free, through the library’s website can access the entirety of the Eagle.
 You can do a keyword search for marijuana, and see what articles come up.”